 Lawyers engage in legal drafting on a daily basis and effective written communication skills are essential for legal practice.
 The unit focuses on the foundational principles for drafting legal documents to prepare you for the significant and diverse range of tasks you may face as a legal practitioner.
 This unit aims to enhance your legal drafting skills by providing you with an authentic practical learning experience.
-You will complete a variety of practical drafting tasks that newly qualified lawyers are likely to undertake in practice, including: - drafting legal documents, such as pleadings and affidavits; - drafting contracts in accordance with a client’s instructions; - preparing letters of advice; and - preparing persuasive arguments, such as outlines of argument.
+You will complete a variety of practical drafting tasks that newly qualified lawyers are likely to undertake in practice, such as drafting pleadings, affidavits, contracts and letters of advice.

 |Student Contribution Band||SCA Band 4|